amanji/orgbook-on-client/README.md

 ## Development

 With the application running, you can develop against any running Aries VCR instance by configuring the `API_URL` setting in `./src/assets/config.json`.
-The configuration is not set to point to any specific instance of Aries VCR by default, however you can change this setting at anytime, even while the application is running.
+The configuration is not set to your locally running instance of Aries VCR by default, however you can change this setting at anytime, even while the application is running.

 ## Further help